rockroman/PP3_The_Coach/README.md

 - [unittest](https://docs.python.org/3/library/unittest.html) - is used to do automated testing(part of the program)

 #### Third Party Libraries
-- [requests ](https://pypi.org/project/requests/)- used this library to call [CalorieNinjas API](https://calorieninjas.com/api) and get caloric values of assigned meals
+- [requests ](https://pypi.org/project/requests/)-JUSTIFICATION: used this library to call [CalorieNinjas API](https://calorieninjas.com/api) and get caloric values of assigned meals
-- [colorama](https://pypi.org/project/colorama/) - used this library to add color to the terminal and enhance user experience.  warning information is marked red while details that user can focus on with green color.Program title was colored blue
+- [colorama](https://pypi.org/project/colorama/) -JUSTIFICATION: used this library to add color to the terminal and enhance user experience.  warning information is marked red while details that user can focus on with green color.Program title was colored blue
-- [email_validator](https://pypi.org/project/email-validator/) - used this library to validate if user email input is in correct form
+- [email_validator](https://pypi.org/project/email-validator/) - JUSTIFICATION: used this library to validate if user email input is in correct form
 - [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: used gspread for data manipulation inside  Google spreadsheet and  interaction with Google APIs
-- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) -  module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
+- [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) -JUSTIFICATION:  I used this module  to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
 A creds.json file is created with all details the API needs to access the google account.
 In deployment to heroku this information is stored in the config var section along with another custom config var provided by code institute.

 [Back to Table Of Contents](#table-of-contents)